Jessime/Jessime.github.io/_pages/projects.md

   caption: "Embarcadero Plaza"
 excerpt: "The Menagerie"
 intro:
-  - excerpt: "These are a majority of projects I've worked on over the years.
-Those pinned at the top are the ones I currently am most invested in and/or most proud of.
-The rest are listed in chronological order."
+  - excerpt: "These are a majority of side projects I've worked on over the years, listed in chronological order.
+The one(s) pinned at the top are projects under active development."
 feature_row_pinned:
   - image_path: assets/images/projects_splash.jpg
     alt: "placeholder image 1"